Caiorem/Caiorem/README.md

 - 👋 Hi, I’m @Caiorem
-- 👀 I’m interested in games development
+- 👀 I’m interested in website development
-- 🌱 I’m currently learning Lua lenguage
+- 🌱 I’m currently learning Phyton lenguage
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Caiorem/Caiorem is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.